SwiftGen/SwiftGen/README.md

 [![CI Status](http://img.shields.io/travis/AliSoftware/SwiftGen.svg?style=flat)](https://travis-ci.org/AliSoftware/SwiftGen)

-This is a suite of tools written in Swift 2 to auto-generate Swift 2 code for various assets of your project:
+SwiftGen is a suite of tools written in Swift 2 to auto-generate Swift 2 code for various assets of your project:

 * [`enums` for your Assets Catalogs](#uiimage)
 * [`enums` for your `Localizable.strings` strings](#localizablestrings).